jkingportfolio/CI_PP4_Pic_Pals/README.md

 ![Mockup image](readme/misc/mock-up.png)

-The Pic Pals Social website has been developed to provide users the chance to post images online and have the ability to view other users posts also.
+The Pic Pals Social website has been developed to provide user's the chance to post images online and have the ability to view other user's posts also.

 [View live website](https://pic-pals-pp4.herokuapp.com/)